-Milton Street Park is the latest project in the construction phase with a three year target for completion.
-The 1.2 acre site located adjacent to Del Rey Middle School and the Ballona Creek was purchased through a matching grant between the BHRCA and the Conservancy.
+Milton Green Street and Park is the latest project in the construction phase with a three-year target for completion.
+The 1.2-acre site located adjacent to Del Rey Middle School and the Ballona Creek was purchased through a matching grant between the BHRCA and the Conservancy.
 Development of the site has been funded with support from the Coastal Conservancy and the Santa Monica Bay Restoration Commission.
-The Conservancy and its partners anticipate the creation of an exemplary model of a multi-benefit amenity within 50-yards of the middle school and an urban waterway that features tangible remnants of riparian ecosystems.
+The Conservancy and its partners anticipate the creation of an exemplary model of a multi-benefit amenity within 50-yards of the middle school.
 Coordination with the school to create sustainable programming at the site to include water quality monitoring, species inventory and documentation of migratory patterns will be among some of the continued work of the Conservancy.

-Reference: 2012 Milton Street Park Project Initial Study/Mitigated Negative Declaration
+Reference: 2012 Milton Green Street and Park Initial Study/Mitigated Negative Declaration

 In order to sustain the vision of the Master Plan over time, the Conservancy plans to make strategic, capital investments and solidify its presence physically, either by acquiring an existing structure or targeting a specific new site for development.
 Future facilities may range from outdoor interpretive sites suitable for large groups, to a "green zone" portal complete with classrooms, exhibition space, administrative offices and parking.
 Establishing a portal facility that represents the nucleus of stewardship in the Baldwin Hills will provide future generations with the proper platform to continue the evolution of the parklands into a world class destination.
-The Stoneview Nature Center includes plans for creation of a nature education center with community facilities surrounded by native landscaping, trails, demonstration sites for drought tolerant gardening, bioswales, rainwater capture and other community-driven environmental stewardship programming.
+The Stoneview Nature Center includes plans for creation of a nature education center with community facilities surrounded by native landscaping, trails, demonstration sites for drought tolerant gardening, Bioswales, rainwater capture and other community-driven environmental stewardship programming.
 The Conservancy has partnered with the Baldwin Hills Regional Conservation Authority and County Parks to construct this new low impact development that will showcase best management practices in environmental sustainability.